dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

 unit cell charge neutral.
 This is done by adding a JelliumSlab in the region above the electrode surface.
-Doing so both electrons/holes in the SCF cycle and spatially constant counter charge are introduced, therefore keeping the net charge at 0.
+Doing so both electrons/holes in the SCF cycle and spatially constant counter charge are introduced, therefore keeping the unit cell charge neutral.

 Additionally, an implicit solvent [#HW14]_ is introduced above the slab, which screens the electric field created by dipole consisting of electrode